kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

    ![](./Images/fb_g2_1_27.png)

-1. Close the browser tab containing the report to return to the SQL endpoint for your lakehouse.
-Then, in the hub menu bar on the left, select your workspace to verify that it contains the following items:
+1. Then, in the hub menu bar on the left, select your workspace to verify that it contains the following items:

    - Your lakehouse.
    - The SQL analytics endpoint for your lakehouse.